dbsec18/dbsec18.github.io/README.md

 After creating the form, it is possible to use the automation in the file `_microsoft-flow.json` in this repository with [Microsoft Flow](https://flow.microsoft.com) to add entries to a Google Spreadsheet and send it by email.
+Before importing the automation, open the `_microsoft-flow.json` file and change every occurrence of `CHANGE*` with the relevant string (email, access tokens, etc.).